PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 6 (blk) | GND | GND

 The product package includes a convenient debug cable that can be connected to the `DSU7` port.
 This splits out an FTDI cable for connecting the [PX4 System Console](https://dev.px4.io/master/en/debug/system_console.html) to a computer USB port, and SWD pins used for SWD/JTAG debugging.
+The provided debug cable does not connect to the SWD port `Vref` pin (1).

 ![CUAV Debug cable](../../assets/flight_controller/cuav_v5_nano/cuav_nano_debug_cable.jpg)

 > **Warning** The SWD Vref pin (1) uses 5V as Vref but the CPU is run at 3.3V!
 >
 > Some JTAG adapters (SEGGER J-Link) will use the Vref voltage to set the voltage on the SWD lines.
-> For direct connection to *Segger Jlink* we recommended you use the 3.3 Volts from pin 4 of the connector marked `DSM`/`SBUS`/`RSSI` to connect to `Vtref` (Pin 1) of the debug cable (i.e. providing 3.3V and *NOT* 5V to the JTAG).
+> For direct connection to *Segger Jlink* we recommended you use the 3.3 Volts from pin 4 of the connector marked `DSM`/`SBUS`/`RSSI` to provide `Vtref` to the JTAG (i.e. providing 3.3V and *NOT* 5V).
 >
->  For more information see [Using JTAG for hardware debugging](#issue_jtag).
+>For more information see [Using JTAG for hardware debugging](#issue_jtag).

 ## Voltage Ratings